cginternals/glbinding/README.md

 *glbinding* is available for different platforms using different distribution channels.
 You can either download the source and manually [compile](#build-instructions) it or use one of the [pre-compiled releases](https://github.com/cginternals/glbinding/releases) of this repository.
 For systems providing package managers, we generally strive for packages in these package managers.
+An overview on availability of glbinding can be found on [repology.org](https://repology.org/project/glbinding/versions).

 ## Windows